mforets/mforets/README.md

 I'm a software engineer at [PlantingSpace](https://planting.space/).

 I'm also a member of [JuliaReach](https://github.com/JuliaReach/), a research group and open-source software organization.
-For details on our ongoing projects, see http://github.com/JuliaReach, and visit our [youtube channel](https://www.youtube.com/channel/UC3TeyA4O5IX0lCpdfrvmKag).
+For details on our ongoing projects, see http://github.com/JuliaReach.
+Recent activities can also be found in the [JuliaReach youtube channel](https://www.youtube.com/channel/UC3TeyA4O5IX0lCpdfrvmKag).

 ### Short bio